SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Related Work

 \subsection{Robotic Table Tennis}

 Robotic table tennis has long served as a benchmark task in robotics due to its requirement for real-time perception, prediction, planning, and control.
-Ever since Billingsley initiated the first robot table tennis competition in 1983~\citep{billingsley1983}, the task has attracted continuous attention from the research community.
-The existing approaches can be broadly categorized into two groups: control-based methods and learning-based methods. \textbf{Control-based approaches}~\citep{acosta2003ping, mulling2010biomimetic, zhang2018real, silva2005robotenis, yang2010control} rely on mathematical modeling and predefined control strategies.
-These methods typically follow a perception-prediction-control pipeline: detecting the ball, predicting a virtual hitting point~\citep{matsushima2003learning, miyazaki2002realization}, and generating joint-space trajectories to reach this point~\citep{huang2016jointly,koc2018online}.
-While these approaches benefit from mathematical rigor, they often require precise calibration and struggle with adapting to environmental variations or unexpected ball dynamics. \textbf{Learning-based methods}, particularly reinforcement learning and imitation learning, have gained prominence in recent years.
-Reinforcement learning approaches~\citep{buchler2020learning,tebbe2021sample,gao2020robotic,zhao2024reinforcement} directly map sensory inputs to motor commands, offering greater adaptability.
-Abeyruwan et al.~\citep{abeyruwan2023sim2real} proposed an iterative sim-to-real method, while D'Aronco et al.~\citep{d2023robotic} presented a system addressing perception latency for transfer.
-Most similar to our approach, GoalsEye~\citep{ding2022goalseye} employs imitation learning for table tennis through demonstrations and self-supervised practice, but its reliance on sim2real transfer limits its performance.
-Our work takes a fundamentally different approach by employing direct imitation learning exclusively in the physical world and leveraging spike cameras for enhanced perception, achieving more precise target control capabilities without simulation limitations.
+Since Billingsley initiated the first robot table tennis competition in 1983~\citep{billingsley1983}, the task has attracted continuous attention from the research community.
+Existing approaches can be broadly categorized into two groups: control-based methods and learning-based methods. \textbf{Control-based approaches}~\citep{acosta2003ping, mulling2010biomimetic, zhang2018real} rely on mathematical modeling and predefined control strategies, typically following a perception-prediction-control pipeline.
+While these methods benefit from mathematical rigor, they often require precise calibration and struggle with adapting to environmental variations. \textbf{Learning-based approaches}, particularly reinforcement learning and imitation learning, have gained prominence recently.
+RL approaches~\citep{buchler2020learning,tebbe2021sample,gao2020robotic, dambrosio2025achieving, su2025hitter} directly map sensory inputs to motor commands, offering greater adaptability.
+Abeyruwan et al.~\citep{abeyruwan2023sim2real} proposed iterative sim-to-real transfer, while GoalsEye~\citep{ding2022goalseye} employs imitation learning through demonstrations and self-supervised practice, but its sim2real reliance limits performance.
+Our \textit{\textbf{SpikePingpong}} system differs by introducing a Fast-Slow system perception architecture and real-world imitation learning for ball striking, training directly on data collected from real-world interactions without complex human assistance or simulation dependencies, achieving superior performance and practical deployment.